The particle surface of spinning test particles: Introduction

-Another important object is the spinning extended test body.
-How to study its circular orbit quasi-locally is a question worth studying.
-Here, we only focus on spinning extended test bodies up to the pole-dipole order.
+In this paper, we ask and discuss some questions about the quasi-local study of circular orbits.
+Firstly, in static and stationary spacetimes, one always uses the effective potential method to obtain the circular orbits of the spacetime.
+However, the method given by Claudel, Virbhadra, and Ellis for quasi-local study of circular orbits seems to have no connection with the effective potential method.
+So, is there any relationship between them?
+Secondly, previous work all consider the point particles, but in reality, particles may have intrinsic properties, such as spin.
+The circular orbits of a spinning test particle in different spacetimes have been studied~\cite{Jefremov:2015gza,Toshmatov:2019bda,Toshmatov:2020wky}.
+But, how to study the circular orbit of spinning test particles quasi-locally is still a question worth studying.
+Here, we only focus on spinning extended test bodies up to pole-dipole order.
 Unlike the point particle or the single-pole particle, it does not satisfy the geodesic equation but the Mathisson-Papapetrous-Dixon (MPD) equation~\cite{Mathisson:1937zz,Papapetrou:1951pa,Tulczyjew:1959,Taub:1964,Madore:1969,Dixon:1964,Dixon:1965:1,Dixon:1970:1,Dixon:1970:2,Dixon:1973:1,Dixon:1974:1,Dixon:1979,Obukhov:2015eqa,Semerak:1999qc,Hackmann:2014tga,Steinhoff:2009tk}.
-A direct generalization of the quasi-local definition given by~\cite{Claudel:2000yi} is hard to check its correctness, and we will discuss this point in Appendix A. In this paper, inspired by the method of obtaining circular orbits from the effective potential of the system, we give the quasi-local definition of the single-pole and pole-dipole particle surface in static spherically symmetric spacetime.
-This definition is a direct correspondence of the condition of the circular orbits in the effective potential method.
+A direct generalization of the quasi-local definition given by~\cite{Claudel:2000yi,Song:2022fdg} is hard to check its correctness, and we will discuss this point in Appendix A. In this paper, we give an alternative definition to study the circular orbit of a single-pole particle which is equivalent to the definition given by~\cite{Claudel:2000yi,Song:2022fdg}.
+This definition can be regarded as a quasi-local form of the effective potential method in general static and stationary spacetime, and can be easily generalized to the case of pole-dipole particles.